 Organized by the Confucius Institute at the University of Nebraska - Lincoln

 In order to stimulate enthusiasm and interest for learning Chinese and to provide learners of Chinese in the state of Nebraska an opportunity to use the language, the Confucius Institute at the University of Nebraska-Lincoln will hold a Chinese Speech Competition and Character-bee for middle and high school students.
-This year there will be two competitions.
+This year to practice social distancing and keep the competition 100% coronavirus-free, the competitions will be held remotely online.
+There will be two separate competitions.
 In addition to the regular speech competition this year, we will also hold a character-bee, which challenges students to write and recognize Chinese characters.

 If you are interested, please read the rules below to see if you are eligible, how to register, and the rules of the contests.

 Contestants must be:

 1) Non-heritage learners of Chinese in middle or high school in the state of Nebraska;